iden3/circomlib/README.md

 ## Contribute to this Repository

 Anyone is welcome to contribute with code, tests, documentation, bugs spotting or any small fix!
-If you would like to contribute, check first out if there are already any open [issues](https://github.com/iden3/circomlib/issues) related to your contribution and if not, please [open a new issue](https://github.com/iden3/circomlib/issues/new) or submit a [pull request](https://github.com/iden3/circomlib/pulls).
+If you would like to contribute, check out first if there is already any open [issue](https://github.com/iden3/circomlib/issues) related to your contribution and if not, please [open a new issue](https://github.com/iden3/circomlib/issues/new) or submit a [pull request](https://github.com/iden3/circomlib/pulls).

 Thank you for your help!